danielmayorga/aoc_2022/README.md

 #### Remarks

 I was tempted to cheese this challenge by printing out a string with "X" for "humn" and plugging it in to wolframalpha to solve but that wouldn't be a challenge.

+### Day 22

+#### Part 1

+I created a graph with the correct Up, Down, Left, Right Neighbors to wrap around the grid.
+It was tedius.
+I wonder if there was a more efficient way to do it.
+I used a Map to contain every node, but still had to iterate (rows*maxColumn)

+#### Part 2

+Working on this one.
+It's confusing to think of cube faces and spacial orientation.

+I'm going to most likely hardcode things in my input because I can't think of them in more abstract manners.